blank

 Also cross-referenced with JWST, MIDDLEAST

-Emphasis on written essays as well as on comprehension through readings and class discussion of short stories, articles, and poetry.
+A continuation of Hebrew 301 with emphasis on reading short novels and Israeli newspapers as well as viewing and discussing selected videos and movies.
 (Also offered under the Middle Eastern studies and Jewish studies programs.)